 Whatever you do in Vang Vieng, make sure to get involved with the scenery as that’s what really makes this place stand out.
 Whether you’re chilling in a hammock, kayaking, tubing or hiking then drink in those views, especially when the sun sets behind the mountains.
 In the evening, you can see fireflies who arrive in force at about 7pm so keep your eyes peeled!

 Blue Lagoon 3 is the best of the lagoons, but also the most awkward to get to, we went in May before the rains came and it was blue.
 There are also 4 more to try and the spring water is wonderfully cool.

 Once the rainy season really starts in May to August, the lagoons go pretty brown so check before you go.

-The Nam Song River gets pretty low in the end of dry season from January onwards so tubing is safer but you may struggle to get through the shallow areas.
+The Nam Song River gets pretty low at the end of the dry season from January onwards so tubing is safer but you may struggle to get through the shallow areas.

 Always check the depth before jumping into rivers because there are so many slippery rocks beneath that can injure you.

 In the rainy season from June, the river really swells so you may want to avoid tubing during this time.